 This is a pre-requisite if you want to keep your wardrobe organised.
 If you’ve properly organised your wardrobe, every category of items should have a dedicated home.

 What you need to do next is to take the habit of returning every single piece of clothing to its home after you’ve worn it or washed it.
-If for some reasons you’re not able to do it right away, make sure you spend 5 minutes tidying up before going to bed so you can start the next day on a clean state which in turn will inspire you to keep your wardrobe organised.
+If for some reason you’re not able to do it right away, make sure you spend 5 minutes tidying up before going to bed so you can start the next day in a clean state which in turn will inspire you to keep your wardrobe organised.

 If a domestic helper puts clean clothes away on your behalf, it’s important to teach her where things belong.
 Labelling your shelves and drawers can help.
-In case of doubt, encourage her to ask you where things are supposed to go, or to leave them on the bed for you to put them away, so they don’t end up in a random place.
+In case of doubt, encourage her to ask you where things are supposed to go or to leave them on the bed for you to put them away, so they don’t end up in a random place.

 People often ask me how to manage those clothes that have been worn just a few hours and that could be worn again.
 Well, unless you’re going to wear them the next day, I’d suggest you return them to your wardrobe.
 After all, if they’re good enough to be worn again, it shouldn’t be a problem to put them next to your clean clothes.

 I personally turn the hanger in the opposite direction that it usually faces so I can easily remember that I’ve already worn this piece of clothing.
 Now if you feel uneasy mixing already worn clothes with clean clothes, you can always dedicate a part of your wardrobe to those clothes.